Free: Healthy Freezer Meals Recipe EbookGet It Now

 - Flat Wooden Spoon – The flat side of this wooden spoon makes it part-spatula, part-spoon and it’s perfect for making the best stir fry vegetables.

-The ultimate guide for how to make stir fry vegetables!
-This healthy vegetable stir fry recipe with simple sauce takes just 10 minutes.
-Plus, get a full list of the best stir fry veggies and lots of tips.
+The ultimate guide for stir fry vegetables!
+This easy, healthy vegetable stir fry recipe with simple sauce takes just 10 minutes.

 Heat oil in a large, heavy-bottom wok over medium-high heat, until very hot.
 To test this, add a drop of water - it’s ready when the water sizzles away immediately.